Rice Water for Hair: What You Need to Know

 Why is rice water so beneficial for hair?

 Not surprisingly, rice water contains many of the same vitamins and minerals we find in rice, including amino acids (a precursor to keratin, a type of protein found in hair) and vitamins E and B. Used topically on your strands, these ingredients strengthen, condition and protect from both environmental and styling damage.
 Fermenting the rice water (a chemical process that enables the multiplication of healthy microorganisms, which is achieved by cooking the water and then letting it sit at room temperature for several days) has also been shown to enhance these benefits.

 How is rice water used in hair care?

-There is also evidence that using extracts of rice water in a traditional shampoo or conditioner, as opposed to just pouring rice water directly over your head, will offer all the same strengthening, softening and damage-prevention benefits as regular rice water, but via a process that is far less messy—and less apt to leave rice remnants (read: dandruff-like flakes) littered through your strands.
+There is also evidence that using extracts of rice water in a traditional shampoo or conditioner, as opposed to just pouring rice water directly over your head, will offer all the same strengthening, softening and damage-prevention benefits as regular rice water, but via a process that is far less messy—and less apt to leave rice remnants (read: pesky white flakes) littered through your strands.

 At Prose, we have been working hard to find just the right fermented rice water extract to use in our formulas.
-Because rice water offers so many benefits for so many hair types: repairing and fortifying damaged hair; helping fragile hair grow; and adding shine and softness to dull tresses, you’ll soon find it in many of our formulas, including shampoos, conditioners and hair and scalp treatments.
+Because rice water offers so many benefits for so many hair types: repairing and fortifying damaged hair; helping strengthen fragile hair; and adding shine and softness to dull tresses, you’ll soon find it in many of our formulas, including shampoos, conditioners and hair and scalp treatments.

 Fill out our consultation and allow us to create a custom hair care regimen designed to maximize the health of your hair.
 Get started here.